opensafely-core/job-server/TESTING.md

 first seems to get punished by including the worker preparation time in its setup and call time, so that may appear much worse than it actually is.

+To benchmark the suite as a whole (or any shell command) you can use a tool like `hyperfine`: `hyperfine --warmup 1 'just test' --export-markdown hyperfine.md`.

 #### Database access

 All unit and integration tests have access to the database by default.
 You can